abalabokhin/NWNForBG/README.md

 In development:

 - Converted TIS and WED files to have proper water overlay thanks to Sour, AGKanevchev and Apxu
-- Converted WED files to remove black lines next to doors
+- Converted WED files to remove black lines next to doors and fireplaces

 0.95 (1/12/24)